Sedation Dentistry – Lincoln, NE

 IV Sedation

-Patient comfort is a top priority for the Pioneer Greens team.
-That's why we are proud to be one of the only general dental practices in Lincoln that has a provider licensed to offer this specialized service for patients in need!
-If you are concerned about an upcoming procedure and would like to explore sedation dentistry in further detail, don’t hesitate to let us know.
-We’d be happy to talk you through each type and help you determine the best fit for your needs and preferences.
+If you are concerned about an upcoming procedure and would like to explore IV sedation in further detail, don’t hesitate to let us know.
+After learning more about your medical history and other information, we’d be happy to talk you through this type and help you determine if it’s the best fit for your needs and preferences.

 Oral Conscious Sedation